MS Degree

 Computer Engineering

-• Major must be taken in one of these three areas: Very Large Scale Integration and Computer Aided Design; Computer Networks and Distributed Systems; or Computer Architecture
+- Major must be taken in one of these four areas: Very Large Scale Integration and Design Automation; Computer Networks and Distributed Systems; Computer Architecture; or Machine Intelligence/Learning

-• Four graduate (200) level courses in one of three major areas
+- Four graduate (200) level courses in one of four major areas

 Electronics & Photonics